JuliaStats/MixedModels.jl/docs/src/prediction.md

 ynew = simulate(MersenneTwister(42), slpm)
 ```

-The simulated response can also placed in a pre-allocated vector:
+The simulated response can also be placed in a pre-allocated vector:

 ```@example Main
 ynew2 = zeros(nrow(slp))